Domino (2019 film): Production

 In 2017, Brian De Palma began to shoot Domino in Málaga, and continued in Almería at the airport, the bullring and the port.
 Walk-on extras were selected at the Estadio de los Juegos Mediterráneos.
 Shooting in the Almería bullring was cut short due to problems with the number of extras required.
-Christina Hendricks was replaced by Carice van Houten in the lead female role.
+Christina Hendricks was replaced by Carice van Houten in the lead female role Alex Roe.
 When shooting finished in Spain, De Palma moved on to continue in Denmark.

 Despite De Palma denying rumors that the final cut, clocking in at 89 minutes, was shortened against his wishes (an erroneous original running time of 148 minutes had been cited by reviewers), he declared: "I was not involved in the ADR, the musical recording sessions, the final mix or the color timing of the final print."
 In an interview with theplaylist.net he precised: "Domino is not my project, I did not write the script [...].
 I had a lot of problems in financing [it].
 I never experienced such a horrible movie set.
 A large part of our team has not even been paid yet by the Danish producers. [...]
 This was my first experience in Denmark and most likely my last."